2022 Mazda MX-5 Convertible

-- The 2020 Mazda MX-5 priced from £23,800 is on sale and available dealerships now.
+- The 2022 Mazda MX-5 is available to order and configure now.

 - Choice of 1.5-litre 132ps and 2.0-litre 184ps Skyactiv-G engines across both body styles.

 - 2022 Mazda MX-5 range features 10 models – four convertible and six RF Retractable Fastback.

 The 2022 Mazda MX-5 is now available to order now with both the Convertible and RF Retractable Fastback models ready for delivery from February 2022.
 Featuring a 10-model line-up - four Convertibles and six RFs - the 132ps 1.5-litre Convertible is offered in SE-L and Sport trim, while the 184ps 2.0-litre Skyactiv-G engine is matched to Sport Tech and the range-topping GT Sport Tech trim.
 As with the Convertible, SE-L and Sport trim RF’s are powered by the 1.5-litre engine, while Sport Tech and GT Sport Tech come with the more powerful 2.0-litre engine.
 In addition, 2.0-litre RFs in both trim levels come with the option to choose an automatic gearbox.

 Updates for the 2022 Mazda MX-5 include the addition the new Platinum Quartz Metallic paint colour for the first time, while all models are now fitted with Kinematic Posture Control (KPC).
 Mazda’s KPC system is designed to increase stability during cornering without impacting the purity of the MX-5’s handling and driver engagement.
 The KPC system applies a very small amount of brake force to the inner/unloaded rear wheel during cornering, the resulting brake force pulls the body down, suppressing body roll to provide more reassuring cornering so subtly that the MX-5’s engaging handling remains unpolluted.